arjuuuuunnnnn/Orchestry/README.md

 # AutoServe Documentation

-Welcome to AutoServe - A lightweight container orchestration and auto-scaling platform designed for web applications
+Welcome to AutoServe - A lightweight container orchestration and auto-scaling platform designed for web applications.

 ## Documentation Structure